 The controller generates wait states as required during display memory accesses.
 Wait states are not generated for I/O or video BIOS ROM accesses.
 Special I/O ports, such as 46E8H (when in AT bus mode) for setup, and 102H for VGA enable, are internally implemented.

-• Display Memory Interface
+Display Memory Interface

 The WD90C20 generates all signals and memory timing required to operate the display memory.
-It directly controls three display memory sizes, 256K, 512K, and one megabyte, as follows:
+It directly controls three display memory sizes, 256 Kbyte, 512 Kbyte, and 1 Mbyte, as follows: